Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 <br>

 ## 3. Agile method
+There are a lot of different agile methodologies, the most popular being Kanban and Scrum.
+These two are quite similar in that they both use a board with multiple columns (To Do, Doing and Done).
+The main difference between these is that Scrum splits the project into multiple sprints.
+There are also some less common methodologies, like Extreme Programming, Feature Driven Development, Dynamic Systems Development Method and Crystal.
+We decided to go with Scrum, because we were familiar with it and because we didn't want to dwell on this choice too long.

 In the group project we use a [Notion](https://right-metacarpal-459.notion.site/Dashboard-S3-Groep-3-a0a557bce28b4c35ba0b1655da06f22f), which is an alternative to Trello.
 In here we have our roadmap, user stories, documents and more.

+Together with the product owner, we created a list of user stories and ordered them by importance.
+At the start of every sprint we pick a few of these and create cards from them, with each of them getting a definition of done.

 | ![User stories sample](https://user-images.githubusercontent.com/84376526/164202907-e209347f-5025-4966-9314-caedc814cf5c.png)   | ![notion roadmap sample](https://user-images.githubusercontent.com/84376526/164204103-0b2dc7c2-1c76-458f-ba72-f82149340b52.png)   |
 |------|------|